 - Increased likelihood of overdose

-Pharmaceutical opioids affect people differently and it depends on a range of factors including, how much and what dose is taken, whether it is used with other drugs, and the individual characteristics of the person.
+Pharmaceutical opioids affect people differently depending on a range of factors including how much and what dose is taken, whether it is used with other drugs, and the individual characteristics of the person.

 - Reduced sex drive

 - Spending a great deal of time getting, using, or recovering from the effects